Top 18 Upcoming Indie Games You Need to Play (April 2026)

 7. Mouse: P.I.
 For Hire

-This boomer shooter has been turning heads since its initial reveal thanks entirely to its brilliant 1930s rubber-hose animation style.
+This boomer shooter has been turning heads since its initial reveal, thanks entirely to its brilliant 1930s rubber-hose animation style.
 Loosely inspired by early animation, it is a gritty, jazzy, noir-fueled FPS where you blast your way through mobsters using a variety of cartoonish but deadly weapons.
 Aesthetically and mechanically, it looks like nothing else on the market right now.

 8. The Gecko Gods

 This title channels the serene exploration of Sable, but instead of riding a hoverbike, you are a tiny reptile.
-It is a cozy exploration puzzle game where you scale cliffs, crawl around ancient ruins, and solve environmental puzzles to restore a fallen society.
+It is a cosy exploration puzzle game where you scale cliffs, crawl around ancient ruins, and solve environmental puzzles to restore a fallen society.
 The movement systems are incredibly fluid, letting you seamlessly run up walls and ceilings across a beautiful sun-drenched archipelago.

 9. ShantyTown